-develoPPP.de - a programme for development partnerships with the privat sector
+develoPPP.de - a programme for development partnerships with the private sector (concluded)

 The global political upheavals of the 1990s, especially the end of the East-West conflict, ushered in a paradigm shift in many fields, including development cooperation.
 This involved some far-reaching changes in strategies and concepts that paved the way for the private sector to play a growing role in efforts to achieve sustainable economic growth and meet development policy goals.
 An instrument for integrating the private sector into Germany's development cooperation efforts has been "development partnerships with the private sector", set up in 1999 under the develoPPP.de programme.
 The programme encourages businesses to engage more actively in development cooperation so that their experience and comparative advantages can be leveraged as a contribution to economic and social development in a partner country.
 Since the programme was launched, more than 1,600 development partnerships have rolled out worldwide, operating in many different sectors of development cooperation.

 Despite its wide scope and high political profile, the develoPPP.de programme has so far only been systematically evaluated once, and that was shortly after its launch.
 Even in the international context there have been very few evaluations or studies specifically of development partnerships with the private sector.
 DEval's evaluation of the develoPPP.de programme is intended to close this gap.
 The findings of the evaluation will flow into the ongoing policy design of the develoPPP.de programme at both the programme and implementation level.
 Recommendations formulated on the basis of the findings will help not only to improve the develoPPP.de programme but also make it more accountable.
 The evaluation concentrates on the period 2009 to 2015.